Generation

 Overview

-A contract test asserts that inter-application messages conform to a shared understanding that is documented in a contract.
+A contract test asserts that inter-application messages conform to a shared understanding that is documented in an API contract.
 In this context, every contract is between a client (consumer) and a server (provider).
 The consumer side is interested in making sure that the client can handle an expected response correctly.
 The provider side is interested in making sure that the server response matches an expected response.

 Today, Skyramp generates provider-side contract tests from request and response data supplied by the user.
 Generation of consumer-side contract tests is coming soon!

-Generate a contract test for REST APIs
+Generate a contract test for a single method

 This section explains how you can use Skyramp to generate a contract test for a specific method of a REST API.